ConvincibleMedia/ConvincibleMedia/source/_services/strategy.md

 - item_type: block_body_lead
   paragraphs: Your strategy is the map you're following.
 The wrong one could lead
     you nowhere.
-We use proven marketing frameworks to help you explore your strategic options – and make the right choices.
+We use proven marketing frameworks to help you explore your strategic options – then make the right choices.
 - item_type: block_body_text
   text: 'Strategy is a big word that can mean many things.
 We define it as the *decisions
     that shape your decisions*: what you determine in advance to guide your approach